Emilio Pucci

-Don Emilio Pucci, Marchese di Barsento ([eˈmiːljo ˈputtʃi]; 20 November 1914 – 29 November 1992) was an Italian aristocrat, fashion designer and politician.
-He and his eponymous company are synonymous with geometric prints in a kaleidoscope of colors.
+Emilio Pucci, Marchese di Barsento ([eˈmiːljo ˈputtʃi]; 20 November 1914 – 29 November 1992) was an Italian aristocrat, fashion designer and politician.
+He and his eponymous company Pucci designed geometric prints in many colors.

 Early life

-Pucci was born in Naples in 1914 to one of Florence's oldest noble families, and he lived and worked in the Pucci Palace in Florence for much of his life.
-He was a keen sportsman who swam, skied, fenced, played tennis and raced cars.
+Pucci was born in Naples in 1914 to the Pucci family, and he lived and worked in the Pucci Palace in Florence for much of his life.

-At the age of 17, Pucci traveled to Lake Placid, New York, as part of the Italian team at the 1932 Winter Olympics, but he did not compete.
-After two years at the University of Milan, he studied agriculture at the University of Georgia in Athens, Georgia, where he became a member of the Demosthenian Literary Society.
+At the age of 17 Pucci traveled to Lake Placid, New York, as part of the Italian team at the 1932 Winter Olympics, where he did not compete.
+After two years at the University of Milan, he studied agriculture at the University of Georgia in Athens, Georgia, United States.
 In 1935, he was given a full scholarship to Reed College in Oregon in return for developing a college ski team.
 He earned an MA in social science from Reed College in 1937, and was awarded his doctorate (laurea) in political science from the University of Florence the same year.